Edge-Hill-Univeristy-Web/container-deployment-scripts/README.md

     cd /OneDrive/Year2/
     ```

+4. Place appropriate script into the directory you chose during the step above.

-4. Now we are ready to run the script.
+5. Now we are ready to run the script.
     - **Windows** : `deploy.bat <module-code>`
     - **Unix (Mac and Linux)** : `deploy.sh <module-code>`

-5. This will proceed to launch the container.
+6. This will proceed to launch the container.